 GOVT 138.
 U.N.
 Simulation.
-A seminar experience for upper level Government and International Relations concentration majors.
+Seminar experience for upper level Government and International Relations concentration majors.
 Students will prepare for and participate in a national intercollegiate model UN conference.
 Note: Course repeatable with instructor permission.
-Prerequisite: Junior standing or above, a minimum 3.0 GPA in the major, GOVT 130 and/or GOVT 140, or instructor permission.
+Prerequisite: Junior status or above, a minimum 3.0 GPA in the major, GOVT 130 and/or GOVT 140, or instructor permission.
 3 units.

 GOVT 139.
 Special Studies in International Politics.
-A seminar to introduce students to the investigation of questions in International Politics.
+Seminar to introduce students to the investigation of questions in International Politics.
 Provides an opportunity to define a topic, conduct research, and present findings.
-May be repeated for credit with instructor permission.
+Note: May be repeated for credit with permission of instructor.
 Prerequisite: Government major or instructor permission.
 3 units.